Mr-SxR/SxR_DUMP/README.md

 After making a mix file, you can use this function to separate specific serial IDs.

 **● Separate Specific Names**
+After creating a file, you can use this function to separate specific named IDs.

 **● Divide Large File**